EricGomesGregory/DnD-Vault/Vault/Spelljammer/Classes/Gunslinger.md

 ##### Trickshot Options
 The following are the descriptions of the trickshots available to the Gunslinger, regardless of subclass.

-***Cauterize Wound.*** After making an attack with your firearm you can use the hot barrel to cauterize a wound of a creature within 5 feet of you, healing it by your trickshot dice.
+***Cauterize Wound.*** After making an attack with your firearm you can use the hot barrel to cauterize a wound of a creature within 5 feet of you, healing it by your trickshot dice + your Charisma modifier.

 ***Pocket Sand.*** As a reaction, before a creature makes a melee weapon attack within 5 feet of you, you hurl sand into their eyes.
 The creature must make a Constitution saving throw, on a failed save it is Blinded until the begging of your next turn.